Highways in Greece: A5 (Ionia Odos)

 The route passes through most of western continental Greece, along the Ionian Sea, hence its name "Ionia Odos".
 Work on the majority of the highway began in spring 2006 and would span six years, to be completed by 2012.
 Though, because of economic problems of the constructing companies, all construction works were halted in 2011, but since mid-2013 works on the whole of the 196 km motorway started again.
-The motorway was completed in August 2017.
+The Antirrion - Ioannina section was completed in August 2017.